THEATRE 100 — EXPERIENCING THEATRE

 THEATRE 200 — ACTING SKILLS FOR LIFE

-Skills learned by actors in the theatre world can be applied to presentations and interactions in business, education, and beyond.
-Utilizing acting techniques traditionally used in theatre to enhance confidence and communication in interviews, presentations, elevator pitches, authentically connecting on a personal level with others, and how to avoid or better deal with stage fright.
+Learn how to apply acting skills to presentations and interactions in non-arts settings (business, education, etc.), such as enhancing confidence and communication in interviews presentations, elevator pitches, authentically connecting on a personal level with others, and how to avoid or better deal with stage fright.

 THEATRE 213 — DIGITAL DESIGN VISUALIZATION FOR ENTERTAINMENT